ovidiuj/Nginx-log-parser/README.md

 ## Installation & Usage
   > To run this application into a docker environment you need to install [Docker Engine](https://docs.docker.com/engine/installation/) in case that it is not already installed and to run the following command.
-If you don't use a docker environment, just skip step 5.
+If you don't use a docker environment, just skip **step 4**.

   1. After docker environment is installed follow next steps:
   2. run ``` git clone https://github.com/ovidiuj/Nginx-log-parser ```